A compact model of Escherichia coli core and biosynthetic metabolism: Supplementary Information

 \subsubsection{Computation of molecular masses for all protein nodes}

-In order to compute the molecular mass of all protein nodes in the graph, the protein nodes corresponding to polypeptides were first annotated with their molecular masses, readily available on the EcoCyc database.
-Then the molecular mass of all other protein nodes is estimated recursively as follows.
-Let \(\mathcal{I}\) denotes the index set of all protein nodes and \(\mathcal{C}(i) \in \mathcal{I}\) the index set of protein components of node \(i\), i.e. all nodes connected to node \(i\) by a subunit composition relationship.
+In order to compute the molecular masses of all protein nodes in the graph, the protein nodes corresponding to polypeptides were first annotated with their molecular masses, readily available on the EcoCyc database.
+Then the molecular masses of all other protein nodes are estimated recursively as follows.
+Let \(\mathcal{I}\) denotes the index set of all protein nodes and \(\mathcal{C}(i) \in \mathcal{I}\) the index set of protein components of node \(i\), i.e.~all nodes connected to node \(i\) by a subunit composition relationship.
 The molecular mass of any protein node \(i\), \(M_i\), is computed as:

 where \(\bar{M}_i\) denotes the (known) molecular mass of polypeptide node \(i\) and \(w_{ik}\) denotes the weight of the edge between \(i\) and \(k\). \np